RachelF00/A-Dimmed-Display-Image-Enhancement-Technique/Final_Code/Method2_IntensitySaturation/README.txt

 This folder contains the intensity saturation image enhancement method based on MATLAB's imadjust function to enhance our images.
 We then apply a JND-based brightness reduction to constrain the output image brightness.
-The JND pixel-level thresholds were computed using code from: https://github.com/scienstanford/iqmetrics/tree/master/utility
+The JND pixel-level thresholds were computed using code from: https://github.com/scienstanford/iqmetrics/tree/master/utility A troublesome section of the code that caused issues for high-resolution images has been commented out.

 The input folder contains the reference images.
 The tmp folder stores an intermediate result, which is cleared afterwards.